-The location is based upon either the location of the customer for fee income or the country in which the gain or loss on investments is recognised.
+The location is based upon either the location of the customer or the country in which the gain or loss on investments is recognised.

-3. DIRECTORS' EMOLUMENTS
+3. Directors' emoluments

-Directors' emoluments receivable by Directors of Sarossa Plc from the Sarossa Company are as follows:
+Directors' emoluments receivable by Directors of Sarossa Plc from the Company are as follows: